DCC-EX/dcc-ex.github.io/docs/download/ex-commandstation.rst

 Welcome to the |EX-CS| download page.
 You have several choices:

-* **[RECOMMENDED]** If you are a Conductor, or you just want an easy installer to do the work for you, go to the `exInstaller`_ section.
+* **[RECOMMENDED]** If you are a Conductor, or you just want an easy installer to do the work for you, go to the `ex-Installer`_ section.
-* If you are a Tinkerer, or you would like to download a zip file and install the firmware using the Arduino IDE, go to the `Latest DCC++ EX Official Release`_ section.
+* If you are a Tinkerer, or you would like to download a zip file and install the firmware using the Arduino IDE, go to the `Latest EX-CommandStation Official Release`_ section.
-* To get the latest unreleased development version, go to the `Latest DCC++ EX Unreleased Development Version`_.
+* To get the latest unreleased development version, go to the `Latest EX-CommandStation Unreleased Development Version`_.
-* If you are an Engineer or developer, and want to clone the repository onto your computer, go to the `CommandStation-EX Repository (project source files)`_ section.
+* If you are an Engineer or developer, and want to clone the repository onto your computer, go to the `EX-CommandStation Repository (project source files)`_ section.
 * If you're still looking for BaseStation-Classic, go to the `Getting BaseStation-Classic`_ section.

 EX-Installer
 =============

 .. note:: Clicking on the link below will automatically find the correct version for your Computer and Operating system (Windows, Mac, Linux) and download it.
-After unzipping the files to a folder on your computer and running the "exInstaller" program, you will have the opportunity to select either CommandStation-EX or BaseStation-Classic, and options, such as your Arduino type and motor shield type.
+After unzipping the files to a folder on your computer and running the "EX-Installer" program, you will have the opportunity to select either CommandStation-EX or BaseStation-Classic, and options, such as your Arduino type and motor shield type.
 It will automatically upload the software to your Arduino or other supported board.
-Click here for :doc:`exInstaller installation instructions </ex-commandstation/get-started/installer>`.
-If you have an issue with the web page getting you the correct version, click on the `Latest DCC++ EX Official Release`_ button in the next section to manually download the correct version.
+Click here for :doc:`EX-Installer installation instructions </ex-commandstation/get-started/installer>`.
+If you have an issue with the web page getting you the correct version, click on the `Latest EX-CommandStation Official Release`_ button in the next section to manually download the correct version.

 .. raw:: html